monacoinproject/monacoin/doc/build-osx.md

         make deploy

+5. Installation into user directories (optional):

+        make install

+    or

+        cd ~/litecoin/src
+        cp litecoind /usr/local/bin/
+        cp litecoin-cli /usr/local/bin/

 Disable-wallet mode
 --------------------
-When the intention is to run only a P2P node without a wallet, Bitcoin Core may be compiled in disable-wallet mode with:
+When the intention is to run only a P2P node without a wallet, Litecoin Core may be compiled in disable-wallet mode with:

     ./configure --disable-wallet